marek5050/marek5050.github.io/_posts/2018-02-01-Updating_the_chaincode.markdown

 4c68506a2ef4        hyperledger/fabric-orderer                                                                             "orderer"                21 hours ago        Up 21 hours         0.0.0.0:7050->7050/tcp                           orderer.example.com
 ```

-We would like to "upgrade" the peer's chaincode.
-It's like upgrading a running application, how hard can it be...

 There's a couple of steps that'll need to take place.
-* Access the fabric-tools node
+* Access the fabric-tools container
 * Install the new chaincode
 * Upgrade the existing chaincode

 ### Step 0.
-Accessing the Fabric-Tools CLI
+Access the Fabric-Tools container
-First we need to access the **Fabric-Tools** container named **CLI** and find the chaincode directory.
-This directory
+First we need to access the **Fabric-Tools** container named **cli** and find the chaincode directory.
-was preconfigured to be `/root/todo_cc`.
-After creating the directory `./v2` above we should also see `./v2` and let's
+This directory was pre-configured to be **/root/todo_cc**.
+After creating the ./v2 directory above we should
-`cd` into it.
+ also see ./v2 and let's cd into it.

 ```bash
 $ docker exec -i -t cli /bin/bash